You shall not bear false witness against your neighbor.

 Think about this a bit more.

 We know that we are speaking truthfully whenever our speech conforms to reality.
 Whenever our words do not match reality, they are false.
 God’s words, however, are not true because they conform to reality; they are true because they form reality.
 We speak, and our words may or may not reflect reality.
 But God speaks, and reality is born.
 We use the word earth to communicate with one another something about this large, solar-orbiting rock that we call home.
-God speaks earth, and it is, complete with perfectly calibrated gravitation pull to keep our feet squarely upon it.
+God speaks earth, and it is, complete with a perfectly calibrated gravitational pull to keep our feet squarely upon it.
 We are, therefore, steeped in the truthfulness of God.
 We cannot escape it.
 Truth itself cannot be defined apart from Him because as the Creator, God is truth.

 As we’ve noted previously, the account of creation continues with God forming the first humans, Adam and Eve.
 Together, the man and woman were made to be God’s image, to display His likeness.
 God, therefore, gave them dominion over all the creatures of the earth, and He placed them within a garden of His own design to be its caretakers.
 Within this paradise of joy and blessing, God made a single prohibition: they were not to eat of the tree of the knowledge of good and evil.
 He further warned that eating its fruit would lead to their death.
 Given God’s marvelous provision for them, Adam and Eve had no reason to question God’s truthfulness.